jlparkI/xGPR/docs/FAQ.rst

    xGPR uses pthreads for multithreading.
 There's a Windows port of pthreads that we need to include (it's a near-term priority...)

-#. **Why does xGPR use CuPy instead of Tensorflow / PyTorch?**

-   PyTorch & Tensorflow include a lot more functionality than xGPR needs, whereas Cupy has almost everything we are looking for.

 #. **xGPR uses random features.
 How much does performance fluctuate if I
    choose a different random seed?**